canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 tags: tutorial git
 ---

-Have you ever tried to version control your projects by appending dates on folder names?
-Are you doing it now?
+Do you store your code on folders named after the date of your changes?
 I did it back in school with my class projects.
-If you're doing it this way, there's a better way.
+There's a better way.
 Let's use Git and GitHub to version control our projects.
-Read on!

 ```bash
 $ ls